 We offer Ph.D. or M.S. degrees in Neuroscience or Biological Science to our graduate students.
-The Ph.D.
-Degree Program is designed for students who are committed to a scientific research career and are willing to commit an average of 5 to 6 years in pursuit of the training that is necessary to qualify for this degree.
-Prospective students must secure a faculty sponsor prior to applying for admission.
+The Ph.D. programs are designed for students who are committed to a scientific research career and are willing to commit an average of 5 to 6 years in pursuit of the training that is necessary to qualify for these degrees.
+Prospective student should secure a faculty sponsor prior to applying for admission.

 The M.S. degree is for students who wish to increase their knowledge base in basic research through an intensive 2- to 3-year training period.
-Students must identify a faculty sponsor prior to submitting an application to the CBN Graduate Program.
+Students must identify a faculty sponsor prior to applying for admission.

 - Master of Science in Biological Sciences

 - Doctor of Philosophy in Biological Sciences

 Students may pursue the Master's degree under either Plan A or Plan B. Plan A requires the completion of 30 credits of acceptable graduate-level coursework and thesis credits.
 The exact proportion of credits will be determined for each student by their advisory committee.
 Under Plan B, a 4-credit project and 26 credits of acceptable graduate-level coursework must be completed.